shannah/shellmarks/README.md

 # Shellmarks
-Simple GUI Wrappers for Shell Scripts
+Provide a GUI dialog for a shell script

 ## Synopsis